silly-dotcom/silly-dotcom/README.md

 can you tell i love all my friends

 i have issues with eating and emotion issues

+i get shy easily and will not speak for shi unless your a friend

 <img width="300" height="300" alt="Screenshot 2026-05-06 at 15-40-17 🎮 Pony Town" src="https://github.com/user-attachments/assets/51e74e37-6868-41bb-86f4-8f569605b27c" />